opprop/checker-framework-inference/README.md

 Specifies whether to separate constraints into multiple components through constraint graph and solve them respectively.
 The default value is true.

 * `solveInParallel`
-If constraints are separated by constraint graph, these arguments indicates whether to solve the components in parallel (multithreading).
+If constraints are separated by constraint graph, this argument indicates whether to solve the components in parallel (multithreading).
 The default value is true.

 * `collectStatistics`
 Specifies whether to collect statistic with respect to timing, size of constraints, size of encoding, etc. The default value is false.